zl4yc/Project-2/README.md

 # DS 3002 Project-2
-**Author: Shining Wang and Lily Lin (computing id: zl4yc and sw9uf)**
+**Author: Shining Wang (sw9uf) and Lily Lin (zl4yc)**

 **Project: YahooFinance API Twitter Bot**

-In this project, we created a twitter bot using python and deployed it to a Amazon EC2 intance using docker to run the application automatic and continuous backstage.
+In this project, we created a twitter bot using python that is meant to be deployed to an Amazon EC2 intance using docker to run the application automatic and continuous backstage.
 The twitter bot (@YahooTwitBot) can be used to find useful information regarding to companies' stock ticker value when using the right command. @YahooTwitBot will respond to mentions from Twitter users requesting stock ticker value using a certain company's symbol.
 The twitter bot can also say hello.
 If user requests help or enters an unsupported command, the bot will guide user to user instruction.

+Additional Notes for Professor:
 This repository contains the necessary files to write a python application that can be run to execute the Twitter API, reading and writing information from the remote YahooFinance API.
+The main bot code are in the bots file, everything else are meant to be necessary files that can help deploy the bot to the Amazon EC2 instance.
+The screenshots folder contain images that show effort and partial work in the depolyment method.
+Only one step was left in such process, but was unable to be successfully deployed because of the laptop chip version.

 # User Instruction
 **1. Get stock ticker value** (Benchmark #1 & #3)